pnmtjonahen/test4java/README.md

 This repository contains a number of branches, each branch contains a different aspect or implementation of a test definition or process.

 1. master

     This is the initial application where a developer uses unit test to test code
 2. wiremock

     Wiremock sample, using a junit test and wiremock as a generic stub
 3. cucumber

     Cucumber and wiremock sample
 4. javaee

     Cucumber, wiremock and arquillian to test javaee (CDI)
 5. restassured

+    Integration testing using restassured with wiremock and arquillian (remote and embedded)
+6. resteasy

-    Integration testing using Cucumber, wiremock, arquillian (remote and embedded) with restassured
+    Integration testing using resteasy(arquillian extention) with wiremock and arquillian (remote and embedded)
-6. slides
+7. slides

     This branch contains the markdown slides, use scooch https://github.com/IvoNet/scooch to present these slides